-Author: Stefan Palm Date Posted: 31 October 2018
+Author: Stefan Palm Date Posted: 15 January 2020

-What type of top soil is the right type when it comes to preparing your area for turf? - its a question that everyone will ask themselves when undertaking a landscape project.
+What type of top soil is the right type when it comes to preparing your area for turf? - it's a question that everyone will ask themselves when undertaking a landscape project.

 Soil preparation is by far the most important step in your instant turf project.
 Good preparation will provide the foundation your lawn needs to become the hard wearing, drought tolerant surface that you’re looking for.
 When it comes to giving advice about soil preparation, we get lots of questions on this like; How do I know if my soil is good enough to lay turf on and if not, how much and what sort of topsoil should I bring in?

 Both of these characteristics limit the lawns ability to develop deep roots and they both have implications on how able the soil is to accept and drain water.
 If you have either of these 2 problems within the soil on your property, you’ll need to replace some of your existing soil with some fresh topsoil.
-When it comes to topsoil for lawns, most people recommend Sandy Loam.
+When it comes to topsoil for lawns, most people recommend sandy loam.

 Sandy loam is just as the name suggests – a mixture of sand and loam.
 The percentage of each of these can vary but the most common mix is 80% sand and 20% loam.
-Some landscape yards mix in compost and manures and others just supply the straight sandy loam.
-Lots of people have an opinion on which type of sandy loam is the best so I’ll tell you what we do and what works for us.
+Some landscape yards mix in compost and manures and others just supply straight sandy loam.
+Lots of people have an opinion on which type of sandy loam is the best so the best way to advise you is tol tell you what we do and what works for us.
 Our turf is grown down in Langhorne creek, south of Adelaide.
 It grows on a soil made up of nearly 80% sand, the rest being silt, loam and clay and I can say that the turf loves it.
 Being primarily sandy in nature, it doesn’t hold water for long periods of time but it does allow the roots of the lawn to grow down deep which is what you want.
 In this way, sandy loam is ideal and the correct soil to use when preparing an area for turf.